twak/streetz/README.md

-Source for evaluation from the publication [Large-Scale Auto-Regressive Modeling Of Street Networks](https://arxiv.org/pdf/2209.00281.pdf).
+source for evaluation from the publication [Large-Scale Auto-Regressive Modeling Of Street Networks](https://arxiv.org/pdf/2209.00281.pdf).

-# teaser figure blender files
+# teaser figure

-The street geometry was generated in CityEngine.
+the street geometry was generated in CityEngine.
 I exported DWG from python, and imported into CE with a light clean-up.

+* Blender file
+* CityEngine Rules

 # street statistics

 instructions:

-* Create a folder in root called `npz` for your data.
+* create a folder in root called `npz` for your data.
 Number of files is limited by number colors.
-* Check the `scale_to_meters` parameter in `stats.py` will convert the npz data to meters (e.g, it should be the tile size)
+* check the `scale_to_meters` parameter in `stats.py` will convert the npz data to meters (e.g, it should be the tile size)
-* Run `stats.py`.
+* run `stats.py`.
 Runtime is about 2mins per graph.
 The output figure is created using `plt.show()`.
-* Edit `COLORS` in `utils.py` to adjust coloring
+* edit `COLORS` in `utils.py` to adjust coloring
-* Edit the `metric_fns` array in `stats.py` at around line `229` to control which statistics are run.
+* edit the `metric_fns` array in `stats.py` at around line `229` to control which statistics are run.
 The graph metrics (transport ration, betweenness, & pagerank) are the slow ones.
-* Latex formatted table is written to `table.tex` in the root folder.
+* latex formatted table is written to `table.tex` in the root folder.
 * `SAMPLES` in `stats_graph.py` controls the number of shortest paths calculated for transport ratio and betweenness

 implementation notes: